One of my biggest problems as a first year law student was how to read faster with comprehension.

 Consequently, you’ll have more spare time to finish your backlog readings, do advance readings, or perform other tasks you have for a specific day.

-To get that edge and step up your law school reading speed, here are some tips and ways on how to read faster, but still with good comprehension, that you may want to try:
+To get that edge and step up your law school reading speed, I have rounded up some tips on how to read faster.
+They worked well for me and I hope they would on you too.

 One of the ways I figured out on how to read faster with comprehension is to look for the heading or the main point of my readings first and foremost.